Mabenan/HERP.FrontendInterface/README.md

-# HERP.FrontendInterface
+# HERP.FrontendProvider
-Interface for the HomeERP Frontend
+Plugin which provides resources for the frontend